 All of our work was focused on getting new stuff to market – new products, new initiatives, new services – and we stopped telling people what to do, and instead helped them get it done with new ways of working and organizing.
 We tried labs.
 We tried separate business units.
 Sure, we got stuff done, but nothing really worked until we started to change the firm itself by changing its foundational methods: how decisions got made; how work was prioritized; how work was assigned and assessed.
 It felt like we'd stumbled upon real magic.

 In 2015, along with a few friends from Undercurrent, I started August.
 We pushed this OD magic to the maximum.
 August continues to be an employee-owned, self-organized and self-managed, transparently operated, B-corp.
-In 2019, I left August and joined R/GA.
-Now I'm leading a team that is focusing these ideas back on the challenge of innovating at speed.
+In 2019, I left August and joined IPG: first with R/GA, and then with Black Glass.

 I love sharing insights from my work with groups large and small.
 Just email me and we'll make it happen.

 - "One of the things we got from your workshops was a way to unleash the value of our people.
 It is tied to efficiency, but that is more than just saving time, it is unlocking the value of what people can do and the impact they can make through that unlock.
 Again, something to maybe highlight a little more overtly.
 We have great people, part of our job was to make it easier for them to do the work they are passionate about, and remove the barriers that were stopping them."

 - "One of the leaders of the division came up to me after the chat and thanked me for bringing you in.
 Your first two slides were mind-blowing, and the stories touched him to the core.
 Your willingness and ability to work with us so flexibly and responsively meant a great deal."